 To estimate the total exergy input that is used in a production process it is necessary to take all the different inflows of exergy to the process into account.
-This type of budgeting is often termed Exergy Analysis (Wall 1986).
+This type of budgeting is often termed Exergy Analysis [1].
 There are basically three different methods used to perform an Exergy Analysis: a process analysis, a statistical analysis or an input-output analysis.
 The latter is based on an input-output table as a matrix representation of an economy.
 Every industrial sector is represented by a row and column in the matrix.
 The main advantage of this method is that it can quickly provide a comprehensive analysis of an entire economy.
 The main disadvantages results from the use of financial statistics and from the degree of aggregation in the table.
-In order to obtain a more detailed disaggregation than used in input-output tables it may be sufficient to make use of the more detailed statistics from which input-output tables are usually compiled.
+In order to obtain a more detailed disaggregation than used in inputoutput tables it may be sufficient to make use of the more detailed statistics from which inputoutput tables are usually compiled.
 The method is called statistical analysis, which is basically a longhand version of input-output analysis.
-This method has two advantages over the input-output method: firstly, it can achieve a more detailed analysis. and secondly, it can usually be executed directly in physical units, thus avoiding errors due to preferential pricing, price fluctuations, etc. However. its disadvantage compared to the input-output method is that the computations usually have to be done manually.
-Process analysis, see Fig. 12, focuses on a particular process or sequence of processes for making a specific final commodity.
-It evaluates the total exergy use by summing the contributions from all the individual inputs, in a more or less detailed description of the production chain.
-Net Exergy Analysis has also been introduced, see Fig. 13.
-All exergy being used, directly or indirectly, in the production of the product will be deducted from the exergy of the product, in order to define the net exergy product.
+This method has two advantages over the inputand secondly, it can usually be executed directly in physical units. avoiding thus errors due to preferential pricing. price fluctuations, etc. Howdisever. its advantage compared the to method: